 As for today’s food history lesson, here are some fun facts courtesy of Wikipedia.

-- Gingerbread is claimed to have been brought to Europe in 992 CE by Armenian monk Gregory of Nicopolis.
+Gingerbread was brought to Europe in 992 CE by Armenian monk Gregory of Nicopolis.

 Serves: Approximately 18 medium cookies | Prep time: 30 minutes | Ready time: 2 hours